EMI-Group/evorl/docs/guide/key-concepts.md

 ## Trajectory Data & Rollout

 [`SampleBatch`](#evorl.sample_batch.SampleBatch) is a data container for trajectory data from the rollout between the agent and the environment.
-It is a subclass of `PyTreeData` and has 6 fields, where some of the fields can be empty for different usages:
+It is a subclass of `PyTreeData` and has 6 fields:

 - `obs: chex.ArrayTree | None = None`
 - `actions: chex.ArrayTree | None = None`